Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem: Introduction

-The first contribution of our work is the observation that the abovementioned method of \emph{folding} from~\cite{Anderson:2015} is general enough to capture the power of the ellipsoid method in its full strength.
-We observe that the fully general polynomial-time reduction that solves the weak feasibility problem given a weak separation oracle for an explicitly bounded convex set can be implemented, choicelessly, in FPC.
-As in the earlier works that employed the folding method, our implementation also uses the reduction algorithm as described in~\cite{GroetschelLovaszSchrijverBook} as a black-box.
+Our first contribution is the observation that the method of folding can be used to capture the power of the ellipsoid method in its full strength.
+We observe that the fully general polynomial-time reduction that solves the weak feasibility problem given a weak separation oracle for an explicitly-bounded convex set can be implemented, choicelessly, in FPC.
+As in the earlier works that employed the folding method, our implementation uses the reduction algorithm as described in~\cite{GroetschelLovaszSchrijverBook} as a black-box.
 The black-box is made into a choiceless procedure through a sequence of runs of the algorithm along a refining sequence of suitable quotients of the given convex set.
 It should be pointed out that while all the main ideas for doing this were already implicit in the earlier works by Anderson, Dawar and Holm, and by Dawar and Wang, working out the details requires a certain degree of care.
-For one thing, when we started this work it was not clear whether the earlier methods would be able to deal with separation oracles for families of convex sets that are \emph{not} closed under the folding-quotient operations.
-We observe that such closure conditions, which happen to hold for LPs and SDPs, are indeed not required.
+For example, when we started this work it was not clear whether the earlier methods would be able to deal with separation oracles for families of convex sets that are \emph{not} closed under the folding-quotient operations.
+We observe that such closure conditions, which happen to hold for LPs and SDPs, are not required.
+The details of this can be found in Section~\ref{sec:definableellipsoid}.

-With this first observation in hand, we proceed to develop three applications.
+Aided by this new understanding, we develop three applications of folding.